nmh4598/nmh4598.github.io/content/bio.md

 Hi ✌️

 I'm a 👨‍🎓 fresh graduate.
 I have a [Master's degree in Data Science, Statistics and Econometrics](https://sites-formations.univ-rennes2.fr/master-mas/components/formation/m2-rennes1.html) and i have also a [Bachelor in Mathematics and Applications](https://math.univ-rennes.fr/licence-de-mathematiques-l3) at 🏫 University of Rennes, France.
-I'm passionate about implementing data analysis, developing data visualization tools, and designing machine learning, deep learning algorithms.
+I'm passionate about implementing data analysis(exploration, prediction, and inference), developing data visualization tools, and designing machine learning, deep learning algorithms.

 From May 2022 to Aug 2022, as a Data Scientist intern at [WELOVEDATASCIENCE](https://welovedatascience.com/) in Belgium, I embarked on a project to extract meaningful insights from 🖼️ satellite imagery by implementing routines for downloading satellite tiles 🛰️ in the [NIS9](https://statbel.fgov.be/fr/propos-de-statbel/methodologie/classifications/geographie) geographical divisions.
 I also researched classification techniques like NDVI and NDWI to identify land types (water🥏 and vegetation☘️) and estimate area coverage.